 Shawn Read is Helm360’s Digital Producer.
 He has a hand in all aspects of Helm360’s digital media production, including videos, online advertising, and email marketing.
 His role includes working closely with company stakeholders to identify key storytelling moments, create original content. provide media coverage for Helm360’s many worldwide events.

 Shawn: We’ve talked about user interface, UI and user experience.
 Can you give an example of how you would bridge the gap between disparate systems using a good user experience?

 Bim: Sure.
 First, imagine the user experience is a layer in your firm’s legal tech experience.
 The user interface sits on top of it and a variety of systems sit underneath it.

 Typically, a law firm selects the best-of-breed system for a particular business function.
 If I’m looking for a CRM system, then I’m going to look at various suppliers and choose the supplier I like best.
 I’ll end up with a CRM solution that ticks all the boxes in terms of the functional needs from a CRM perspective.
+I will also look into how the CRM will integrate with other aspects of the firm.
+For example, NetSuite can integrate with HubSpot, which is a system that automates marketing efforts.
+You can Learn More about the benefits of this here.
 I go through the same process for the document management system, practice management system, matter management dashboarding, and so forth.

 Each of these decisions involves a different stakeholder, right?
 You could have somebody who’s really focused on the CRM and new business intake making decisions around the CRM but they’ll be completely disconnected from the finance stream or the practice management system.
 So, business systems selection is really an organizational decision.
 It’s important that you make these decisions with the big picture or firm blueprint in mind.
 You want to be saying: “This is how I want my organization to be run.”